 The Vision Statement of the CBIC is “To promote sustainable, quality programs for all Chester Bowl Park users in a healthy and safe environment.”
 While Chester Bowl is a City of Duluth park, all of the programs at the park are operated by the CBIC.
 The CBIC has a number of goals and objectives.
 It seeks to promote healthy living through a wide variety of outdoor recreational activities.
 It aims to serve individuals and families from all socio-economic backgrounds.
 It strives to offer a friendly and safe environment to learn skiing and snowboarding.
 It works to help teenagers gain confidence and leadership skills while furnishing a positive space in which to hang out.
 And it endeavors to provide year-round programming and events for people of all ages.
 In the process of providing this programming, we create a true community of Park Users recreating together in a peaceful, respectful environment.

 The CBIC runs programs year-round.
 During the winter, it operates a popular downhill ski and snowboard area that has enabled generations of Minnesotans to learn to ski and snowboard.
 The CBIC has furthered its vision of a healthy Duluth by purchasing and then renting hundreds of pairs of skis, poles, snowboards, boots, and helmets at a minimal cost to users, and for those who cannot afford the modest expense, there are scholarships.
 The CBIC believes that anyone who wants to ski or snowboard should be able to, and it consistently makes this possible.
-In addition to the $18,500 in scholarships awarded for the 2016/2017 winter, the CBIC provides free lessons to those participating in its winter program.
-This past winter there were over 1100 rentals for the season, along with a record 1891season pass holders.
-Skiers, both adults and children, use the equipment at Chester Bowl, as well as at one of the five additional ski areas (Spirit Mountain, Giants Ridge, Mont du Lac, Lutsen and Mount Ashwabay) to which their Chester Bowl pass entitles them to a free or reduced cost day on the slopes.
+In addition to the $19,000 in scholarships awarded for the 2017/2018 winter, the CBIC provides free lessons to those participating in its winter program.
+This past winter there were over 1,300 rentals for the season, along with a record 1,996 season pass holders.
+Skiers, both adults and children, use the equipment at Chester Bowl, as well as at one of the six additional ski areas (Spirit Mountain, Giants Ridge, Mont du Lac, Lutsen, Mount Ski Gull, and Mount Ashwabay) to which their Chester Bowl pass entitles them to a free or reduced cost day on the slopes.
 The chalet at Chester Bowl maintains an inexpensive food service for users of the ski area, and the CBIC sponsors six ski and snowboard races that are tremendously popular with children.
 Skiing is known as an expensive sport, but at Chester Bowl we remove those financial barriers.

 The CBIC works closely with the City of Duluth Parks and Recreation Department, and it supports and cooperates with numerous organizations that share our mission of providing healthy, quality programs for the general public.
 The CBIC was a key stakeholder in the Chester Bowl Park Mini-Master Plan through Parks and Recreation that was passed in November 2014.
 The Duluth-Superior Alpine Club uses Chester Bowl for dryland training, and many members of the Duluth Cross Country Ski Club (DXC) Nordic ski at Chester.
 The Duluth Area Family YMCA houses its popular Camp Kitchigami at Chester Bowl, and the Chester Bowl fields are used by softball, soccer, lacrosse, and Ultimate Frisbee teams, as well as many others.
 As mentioned earlier, we work cooperatively with four other local ski areas, offering free visits to their season pass holders, while our members receive one free visit at each location.
 They are happy to work with us because they don’t see us direct competitors, but rather a feeder program that is bringing the next generation of skiers and snowboarders to their slopes.